Jdev31/ForecastingOscillators/README.md

 ## Challenges faced and future improvements

 As I had limited knowledge of what would be the best hyperparameters to use for the model, I wanted a method to automate finding a good combination of hyperparameters.
-Additionally I did not want find it via a grid search method as the 5-6 dimensional space would get large very quickly and likely a lot time would be wasted on training obviously bad models.
+Additionally I did not want find it via a grid search method as the 5-6 dimensional space would get large very quickly and likely a lot time would be wasted on training trivially bad models.
 I came across Baysian optimisation, where a surrogate model would be used to estimate the optimal hyperparameter's in the hyperparameter space, that would be updated with every new point trained.

 To optimise the hyperparameters, I implemented SMAC3's random forest baysian optimisation algorithm.
-Where the surrogate model would be a random forest that was trained on differnet hyperparameter combinations, the predicted average and variance for the forest for potential future hyperparameter configurations were then calculated to work out what is the optimal next configuration to try.
+Where the surrogate model would be a random forest that was trained on different hyperparameter combinations, the predicted average and variance for the forest for potential future hyperparameter configurations were then calculated to work out what is the optimal next configuration to try.

 The code (found in `Config_variable_training.py`) has been written to vary: learning rate, number of neurons in the hidden layer of the model, and physical models importance compared to the actual data in training.
 However, I have not spent enough time running and testing the algorithm to get confident results before I have had to move back to university where I do not have access to my desktop and GPU to train the models, leading to an unfortunate end to this project for now.

 In future I plan to continue to test the hyperparameter optimisation algorithm to check reproducibility and accuracy; increase the dimensions of the hyperparemeter space; add noise to the model to see if this model would be useful when looking at real world data; and test multiple different harmonic oscillators to see if the optimal hyperparameters transfer between them.
-As with my other projects I plan to make a longer version of this describing the PINN in more detail when I can collect slightly more data, which can be found on my website at https://jdev31.github.io
+As with my other projects I plan to make a longer version of this describing the PINN in more detail when I can collect slightly more data, which can be found at <https://jdev31.github.io/>

 ## Credits
 Before beginning this project I started my neural network journey watching 3Blue1Brown's  Youtube videos on Backpropagation.
 I then moved onto Andrew Karpathy's "Neural Networks: Zero to Hero" Lecture on Youtube, implementing a neural network from scratch and modeling it off of the pytorch architecture.
-From here I read the first PINN paper: Raissi, Perdikaris & Karniadakis (2019), "Physics-Informed Neural Networks." and then implemented my own PINN using the Introduction to Pytorch Lecture series and Karpathy's lecture as a basis to build off.
+From here I read the first PINN paper: Raissi, Perdikaris & Karniadakis (2019), "Physics-Informed Neural Networks." and then implemented my own PINN using the Introduction to Pytorch Lecture series and Karpathy's lecture as a basis to build off of.